The Undefeated (2011 film)

-The Undefeated is an American political documentary on Sarah Palin, who was Governor of Alaska and later the Republican Party nominee for vice president in the 2008 United States presidential election.
-The documentary is written and directed by Stephen K. Bannon.
+The Undefeated is an American political documentary written and directed by Stephen K. Bannon.
+It focuses on Sarah Palin, who was Governor of Alaska and later the Republican Party nominee for vice president in the 2008 United States presidential election.
 The Undefeated was released on July 15, 2011.

 Synopsis

 The film is constructed in three acts.
-The film opens with a montage.
-The first act concerns itself with Palin's term as mayor of Wasilla.
+The film opens with a montage and the first act explores Palin's term as mayor of Wasilla.
 The second act is about Palin's half term as governor of Alaska.
 The third act, titled "From here, I can see November," revolves around her candidacy for vice-president and her rise to national prominence.
 It goes into detail how she became the darling of the Tea Party movement.
 The film ends with clips of the Madison rally where Palin challenged Republicans to: "Fight like a girl."
 The last shot is of Palin saying into the camera, "Mr. President, game on!"

 Production

 Stephen K. Bannon wrote and directed The Undefeated, which was independently financed by Victory Film Group.
 Sarah Palin was familiar with Bannon because of his Tea Party documentary Generation Zero.
 After the United States elections in November 2010, when the Republican Party increased their seats in Congress, Palin asked her aide, Rebecca Mansour, to contact Bannon about creating a series of videos to explain Palin's stepping down as Governor of Alaska and to "protect her legacy" to set up for a potential campaign for the 2012 United States presidential election.
 Bannon instead decided to produce a feature film about Sarah Palin and provided $1 million of his own financing.
 For the documentary, he interviewed Palin's supporters, including Alaskan residents and conservative bloggers like Andrew Breitbart.
 While Sarah Palin and her team were not part of the production, they gave Bannon's documentary their blessing.
 Bannon bought audio rights to Palin's book Going Rogue so he could include clips of Palin's voice in the documentary.
 While he considered titling the documentary Take a Stand after Palin's campaign slogan during the 2006 Alaska gubernatorial election, he chose The Undefeated as a "more triumphant" title.

-Wes Little of CNN describes some of the imagery in the film: "Clockwork Orange"-esque evocative images sprinkled throughout (shark attacks, bodies being buried, warfare both modern and ancient)."